 "We discovered that this specific substance blocks the signaling pathway in cancer cells and causes them to stop growing," said Karl-Henning Kalland from the Department of Clinical Sciences at UiB.

 It is not often that researchers discover a substance that targets certain molecules as precisely as this one.
-A recent study confirms the researchers' findings with regard to brain tumors (glioblastoma multiforme) — but also points to the need for further investigation.
+A study from 2018 confirmed the researchers' findings with regard to brain tumors (glioblastoma multiforme) — but also pointed to the need for further investigation.

 It is often difficult to maintain an overview of current research.
 This is exactly where scientists from the Broad Institute of MIT and Harvard and the Dana-Farber Cancer Institute come in.
 They have published a study in the journal Nature Reviews Cancer — the largest of its kind using the Drug Repurposing Hub.

-The database currently contains over 6,000 existing drugs and compounds that are either FDA-approved or have been shown to be safe in clinical trials.
+The database contained over 6,000 existing drugs in 2020 and compounds that are either FDA-approved or have been shown to be safe in clinical trials.
 The drugs are listed with their chemical structure, efficacy and previous applications.